akshatraika/exercise-2/README.md

        * GitHub username 3: akshatraika1
        * GitHub username 4: hlrichards
        * GitHub username 5: samramakrishnan
    * When did you complete this exercise?
+March,1st 2018
    * How long did it take your team to complete this exercise?
+45 minutes

 ## Table of Contents